benswift/benswift.github.io/_talks/classics-to-colonialism.md

 well, maybe... but that's not the main point here

-look, you learned one earlier---I saw you---so you're implicated
+you learned it earlier---I saw you---so you're implicated

 algorithms mediate power in lots of different ways